pluplu77/grasp_doremus/README.md

 `conda create -n grasp python=3.12 && conda activate grasp`

 2. Install Faiss (not supported to be installed with pip):
-`conda install -c pytorch -c nvidia faiss-gpu=1.11.0`
+`conda install -c pytorch -c nvidia -c conda-forge faiss-gpu=1.11.0`

 > You might have to install the CPU version of Faiss, since
 > the GPU version leads to issues on some systems.